rulewis/journey-optimizer.en/help/using/offers/offer-library/create-ranking-formulas.md

 ### Boost offers with certain offer attribute based on profile attribute

-If the person lives in the same city as the offer then double the priority for all offers in that city
+If the person lives in the same city as the offer, then double the priority for all offers in that city.

 Ranking formula: